-You can ask HM Revenue and Customs (HMRC) to cancel tax you owe (‘arrears’) if you think they’ve made a mistake because they didn’t act on information they had.
+You can ask HM Revenue and Customs (HMRC) to cancel tax you owe (‘arrears’) if you think they’ve made a mistake because both of the following apply:

-You can do this by asking for an ‘extra-statutory concession’ (‘ESC A19’) if you owe:
+You can do this by asking HMRC to write off the tax under an extra-statutory concession (ESC A19) if you owe:

 - Income Tax, for example because you were on the wrong tax code

 - Capital Gains Tax

 HMRC have limited authority to cancel tax you owe, even if the tax arrears are due to their mistakes.

 You can ask HMRC to write off the tax you owe if all of the following apply:

 HMRC have not used information provided to them, for example about a change of job